Dominic Smith Player Props: Nationals vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.4 K/9, the ninth-best in the league.
+- The 9.2 strikeouts per nine innings compiled by the Cubs pitching staff ranks 12th in MLB.

-- The Cubs' 3.50 team ERA ranks seventh among all league pitching staffs.
+- The Cubs' 3.41 team ERA ranks fourth across all MLB pitching staffs.

-- The Cubs surrender the fifth-fewest home runs in baseball (23 total, 0.9 per game).
+- Cubs pitchers combine to surrender 24 home runs (0.9 per game), the fifth-fewest in baseball.

-- Smyly (2-1) takes the mound for the Cubs in his sixth start of the season.
-He has a 3.21 ERA in 28 2/3 innings pitched, with 27 strikeouts.
+- Wesneski makes the start for the Cubs, his sixth of the season.
+He is 2-1 with a 4.03 ERA and 15 strikeouts in 22 1/3 innings pitched.

-- In his most recent time out on Wednesday, the lefty tossed five innings against the San Diego Padres, allowing two earned runs while surrendering four hits.
+- In his most recent time out on Thursday, the right-hander threw five innings against the San Diego Padres, giving up one earned run while surrendering four hits.

+- In five games this season, the 25-year-old has a 4.03 ERA and 6 strikeouts per nine innings, while allowing a batting average of .281 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.